farTooOld/3D_STEP-Colorizer-App/README.md

 Colors items in STEP files having their colors previously defined as COLOUR_RGB with values of: '1' for any/all of the 'COLOUR_RGB' strings in the file.
 The other Colors in the STEP file will Not be affected.
-All of the included 'Stock' STEP files already contain the appropriate declarations.
+All of the included 'Stock' STEP files already contain the appropriate declarations with appropriate Decimal conversions for consistent STEP RGB use.

 ### INSTALLING:
 **Helpful Info Prior to Installation**
-Download the STEP_Colorizer App(for your system) and the STEP_Files.zip
+Download the STEP_Colorizer App(for your system .zip or .7) and the STEP_Files.zip

 The MAC and LINUX app's are Not in a Folder, they are .zip files.
 The Windows Folder contains the .exe